openpsi-project/ReaLHF/docs/source/concept.rst

 the hyperparameters of the experiment, such as the parallelism strategy, the learning rate, and the batch size.

-This configuration is then translated into a worker-level experiment configuration, i.e., ``realhf.api.core.system_api.ExperimentConfig``, which is the inner level.
-This object is composed of the runtime configurations of individual workers.
-It includes the dataset, model, interface, and backends to run on each model worker.
-For example, ModelWorker i runs a shard of the Actor with parallelism rank (DP=1, TP=0, PP=2) and a shard of the Critic with parallelism rank (DP=0, TP=1, PP=0), while ModelWorker j runs a single shard of the Reward with parallelism rank (DP=0, TP=0, PP=0).
-This
+Then, ReaL will translate the Hydra configuration into a worker-based configuration.
+It includes the configurations dataset, model, interface, and backends to run on each model worker.
+Please check ``realhf/api/core/config.py`` for concrete examples.
+The core code of translation is written in the ``_get_model_worker_configs`` method in ``realhf/experiments/common/common.py``.
+This configuration level retains the maximum flexibility.
+For example, if we need to run some CPU-heavy tasks as the reward function, we can implement a customized worker to run the task on CPUs.

+The worker configuration is registered as an "experiment" with an unique name in ``realhf/api/quickstart/entrypoint.py``.
+Next, it will be launched by ``realhf.apps.main``.
+The launcher finds the experiment to run by its name, load the worker configurations, and submit them to the scheduler (either SLURM or local subprocesses).
+The schduler will run a worker controller to manager the lifetime of other workers.
+Workers contiuously check whether there's new message from the controller, and changes its internal state (e.g., running, pausing, or stopping) accordingly.
+After the controller finds that all model workers and the master worker are ready, it will send a signal to all workers to start the experiment.
+When the schduler finds that some worker is no longer alive, e.g., after the experiment is done or when an unexpected error occurs, it will shutdown the controller and all workers, and exit ``realhf.apps.main``.